 Whether you're publishing an app for the first time or making an update, your app’s publishing status helps you understand its availability on Google Play.

 Note: For certain developer accounts, we’ll take more time to thoroughly review your app to help better protect users.
 This may result in review times of up to seven days or longer in exceptional cases.
-You’ll receive a notification on your app's Dashboard about how long this should take.

 There are three types of publishing status: